ruokas/Stroke-team-app/README.md

 npm test
 ```

-To build optimized assets run:
+To build optimized assets and write them to `dist/`, run:

 ```sh
 npm run build
 ```

+This bundles the JavaScript with Rollup and processes CSS with PostCSS.
-Open `index.html` in a browser to use the app.
+After building, open `index.html` in a browser to use the app.

 ## Draft storage schema